 Avoid chorus answers from pupils and encourage participation by inviting individual responses.
 Ask the pupils how they get their answers and if possible, get another pupil to verify the answer.

 For better understanding, select items from Worksheet 2A and work these out with the pupils.

-Answers Worksheet 2A (Workbook 1A P9 - 12)
+Assign pupils to complete Worksheet 2A (Workbook 1A P9-12).